salesforcecli/plugin-packaging/messages/package_version_create.md

 Override ancestry requirements, which allows you to specify a package ancestor that isn’t the highest released package version.

-# hasMetadataRemovedWarning

-The package version you've created doesn't contain metadata components that were in the package version's ancestor.

 # postInstallUrl

 post-install URL